 A Hundred years old...

-The bride’s family to give a silver sixpence as a dowry gift.
+tradition.
+The bride’s family to give a silver sixpence as a dowry gift was the start of this tradition.

 For hundreds of years brides have been putting a silver sixpence in their shoe on their wedding day.
 But why is this and how did it become a lost tradition?